Plant Industry - Spotted Lanternfly

 Report suspected Spotted Lanternfly

 Spotted lanternfly is a piercing-sucking insect that produces large amounts of honeydew while feeding.
 This buildup of honeydew attracts stinging insects like wasps and ants and can cause black sooty mold to grow on infested plants as well as homes and businesses, reducing property values.
-They are a known pest of over 70 species of plants including grapes, stone fruits, apples, maple, oak, walnut, willow, and tree-of-heaven.
-SLF overwinters in the egg stage, hatching into nymphs during late-Spring to early-Summer.
-There are four nymphal (instar) stages prior to becoming adults in late Summer.
+They are a known pest of over 70 species of plants including grapes, stone fruits, apples, maple, walnut, willow, and tree-of-heaven.
+SLF overwinters in the egg stage, hatching into nymphs during Spring.
+There are four nymphal (instar) stages prior to becoming adults in Summer.
 The 4th nymphal stage (late instar) and adults show a strong preference for tree-of-heaven as their host.

 SLF egg mass